Okonkwosolomon1/Customer-Behaviour-Analysis/README.md

 ### Project Overview

 This Project is case study number one of an 8 week SQL challenge posed by Danny Ma as can be found in this [link:](https://8weeksqlchallenge.com/case-study-1/) It aims at helping Danny's Diner Management to understand their customers better in terms of the spending patterns, trends and associated factors.
-Furthermore, the analysis of the data is hoped to provide insights into what the each customer seems to like or don't like.
+Furthermore, the analysis of the data is hoped to provide insights into what each customer seems to like or don't like.
 This will help Diner's Management to improve the Business

 ### Project  Motivation